South Carolina CPA Exam Requirements

 The Certified Public Accountant certification is one of the most prestigious professional certifications available.
 It indicates that the accountant has satisfied a demanding set of educational, professional, and ethical standards.
 In addition, candidates must pass the rigorous CPA exam in order to earn the distinction of this credential.

-Before candidates can sit for the exam, they must satisfy their state’s requirements and qualifications.
+Before candidates can sit for the exam, they must satisfy their state’s requirements and qualifications for 2013.
 Each state has its own set of eligibility requirements for the CPA exam, which should not be confused with licensing requirements.
-Below we will be discussing the requirements for the state of South Carolina.
+Below we will be discussing the requirements for the state of South Carolina in 2013.

 South Carolina Eligibility Requirements